The 3 Biggest Steps for Healthy Hormones:

+If you want to have healthy hormones than be sure to minimize your exposure to plastics.
 Plastic contains harmful xenoestrogenic chemicals such as BPA and many others (8).
 Plastic leaches these dangerous toxins into water and oil and anything you would cook in plastic.

 Expert Analysis: Minimize exposure to plastic all together.
 Try to use glass first or stainless steel second when looking for something to put water in.
 Buy all of your oils (coconut and olive oil) in a glass container.

 Get a clean glass carrying bottle and fill it up with clean, filtered water and bring it with you when you leave the house.
 Also, be sure to drink out of glasses in the house and never plastic.

 Vital Info: When forced to use a plastic water bottle be sure to look for one that has minimal chemicals and is BPA free.
 Some of these bottles can even be reused if necessary.